 Place in the cooking dish.

 Continue with the remainder of the chicken pieces.
-If you want it really lemony, top with more lemon juice and lemon zest.
+If you want it lemony, top it with more lemon juice and zest.

 I love chocolate chip cookies.
-Actually I like most cookies.
+Actually, I like most cookies.
 You might say cookies are my weakness!
 I mean dessert weakness.
-This dip reminds me of a chocolate chip cookie .
-Best of all you, you don’t have to bake cookies to get the deliciousness. 🙂
+This dip reminds me of a chocolate chip cookie.
+Best of all, you don’t have to bake cookies to get deliciousness. 🙂

 Now the question is, what should I dip into this yumminess!
 I’ve been dipping chocolate cat cookies from Trader Joe’s.
 Tomorrow I’m going to try dipping my sliced apples in the dip.
 That sounds absolutely divine.

 Side note: Have you ever had someone obsessed with your food choices.
-I eat in my classroom and have a limited time to eat.
+I eat in my classroom and have limited time to eat.
 Today I was running late getting to eat because I had to print some papers and then talk to two other teachers.
-I was finishing my lunch when my four students came in for social studies.
-They were intrigued with what I was eating.
+I was finishing my lunch when my four students came for social studies.
+They were intrigued by what I was eating.
 They would have been shocked to find out what was in the dip.
 (My students have seen my lunches many times.
-Fortunately most of the time it’s something fairly healthy.
-This way I can be a good role model for them.
+Fortunately, most of the time, it’s something fairly healthy.
+This way, I can be a good role model for them.
 One is concerned that I don’t eat a lot of meat.
-I eat meat but it depends on my mood whether I eat a lot meat or not.)
+I eat meat, but it depends on my mood whether I eat a lot of meat or not.)

 I’ve made this recipe for over 10 years.
 It is super easy and delicious.
-After we have roast for dinner, another night during the week I make a hash (minus eggs) with the left over roast.
+After we have a roast for dinner, another night during the week, I make a hash (minus eggs) with the leftover roast.
 Yum!